EnduringBeta/GTWhistler/Deploy/DeployInstructions.md

 Maintenance tips:

-* `journalctl -u gtwhistler` can show how the service was recently run
+* `journalctl -u gtwhistler` can show how the service was recently run.
 * Use `tail -f /home/pi/Projects/GTWhistler/GTW_log.txt` to show recent logs from the program.
 Use `nano` or `vi` on the file to look through it.

 ---